fercreek/personal-blog/content/now.md

 slug: "now"
 ---

 I´m in Monterrey, Nuevo León, learning to dance bachata and salsa.
 Improving my knowledge in Ruby, Python, and Golang.
+Teacher Assistant in Devops Course by [Cero Uno]

 This is what I spend my time doing: